photogpt/photogpt-blogs/content/posts/ghibli-fy-your-life-with-these-dreamy-ai-photos.md

 Using PhotoGPT’s **Ghibli AI generator** is literally easier than casting a spell:

 1. ✨ Go to [PhotoGPT](https://www.photogptai.com/)
-2. 📸 Upload your photo (selfies, pets, scenery—anything!)
+2. 📸 Upload your [few well-lit selfies](https://www.photogptai.com/guides/selecting-the-ideal-input-images) to create your AI twin
 3. 🎨 Choose the **Ghibli filter** preset
 4. 🔮 Watch as AI transforms your image into a dreamy visual
 5. 💾 Download and share your new Ghibli-style masterpiece